-What is trig bagging – and why is it popular among hikers and runners?
+What is trig bagging – and why is it popular with walkers and runners?

 The triangulation pillar, or "trig" is a quintessential British landmark.
-You'll spot these "markers" all over the UK's countryside.
-Trigs also provide the basis for an activity called trig bagging.
+You'll spot these markers all over the UK's countryside, often adorning the high points.
+This means that the arrival at a trig is usually a momentous moment, so it's no wonder they're so celebrated.

 History of trig pillars